AleksandarDinkovStefanov/MyFrontEndProjects/README.md

 3.To add functionalities with JavaScript.

-Download files to view the site.
-Or view at http://softaca.fiona.icnhost.net/Aleksandar%20Stefanov/ (if still available).
+Download files to view the site or view at http://softaca.fiona.icnhost.net/Aleksandar%20Stefanov/ (if still available).